syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 The **AutoFormat** Class can be used to customize the styles or themes applied to the exported grid.
-With the autoFormat class, you can provide required color to the grid content, altrow background or border color.
+With the autoFormat class, you can provide required color to the grid content, alt row background or border color.

 The customized theme is applied to the grid, only when the selected theme is either “none” or ExportTheme.None.